Ji-Peng/PQRV/cpi/README.md

 .endr
 ret
 ```
-The test results are: `cycles/insts/CPI=1206/2004/0.60`.
+The test results are: `cycles/insts/CPI=1207/2005/0.60`.
 This means that these 10 instructions take 6 cycles, and the 8 `addi` instructions take 4 cycles.
 Under dual-issue conditions, the `lw` instruction seems to take 2 cycles.
 However, considering the forwarding feature, the latency is reduced by 1 cycle, so the actual latency of the `lw` instruction is 3.

-For the `lh` instruction, the `cpi_lh_addi` test results are cycles/insts/CPI=706/1004/0.70, indicating a latency of 3 with no benefit from the forwarding feature.
+For the `lh` instruction, the `cpi_lh_addi` test results are `cycles/insts/CPI=1407/2005/0.70`, indicating a latency of 3 with no benefit from the forwarding feature.

 These test results corroborate our paper's claim: "The load-use latency from the data of an `lh/{lw,ld}` instruction to the ALU of a dependent datapath instruction is three/two cycles.
 This means that in a back-to-back `lh/{lw,ld}-add` sequence the add instruction would stall for two/one cycle.
-We attribute the additional latency of the lh instruction to zero or sign extension."
+We attribute the additional latency of the `lh` instruction to zero or sign extension."

 ### Store Instructions (sh/sw/sd)